9/11 Victim Compensation Fund

 In a timely decision that was announced on Sept.
 10, 2012, just one day before the 11th commemoration of 9/11, federal authorities added 58 types of cancers to the list of covered illnesses, enabling first responders and others who were at Ground Zero to receive medical care for certain cancers they developed post-9/11.

-Motley Rice is accepting clients who need legal guidance submitting their claims to the new Victim Compensation Fund.
+Motley Rice anti-terrorism and human rights attorneys are accepting clients who need guidance understanding their legal rights within the new 9/11 VCF.
 If you or a loved one suffered from a physical injury, illness or death potentially connected to 9/11 toxic exposure or debris removal and would like to consult with a Motley Rice 9/11 lawyer, call 1.800.768.4026 ext.
 9649.

 Motley Rice and 9/11 Victim Compensation Fund Experience

-Because of our experience, we understand that the maze of paperwork, documents and evidence needed to submit a claim with the Victim Compensation Fund can be a daunting.
-Our team has the experience and resources to assist you with your Victim Compensation Fund claim and is ready to fight for you and your loved ones in order to maximize your compensation from the Fund.
-Under the Fund, attorneys' fees and costs combined are capped at ten percent of the recovered compensation, and you will not pay any fees or expenses to us unless you receive compensation for your claim.
+Because of our experience, we understand that the maze of paperwork, documents and evidence needed to submit a claim with the 9/11 Victims Compensation Fund (9/11 VCF) can be a daunting.
+Our team has the experience and resources to assist you with your 9/11 VCF claim and is ready to fight for you and your loved ones in order to maximize your compensation from the Fund.
+Under the 9/11 VCF, attorneys' fees and costs combined are capped at ten percent of the recovered compensation, and you will not pay any fees or expenses to us unless you receive compensation for your claim.